 2. It’s a town for Whiskey Lovers

 I’m used to thinking of Kentucky when I think of whiskey and bourbon.
 Arvada certainly didn’t come to mind when I thought of great whiskey destinations…until now.
 Just walk into Schoolhouse Libations and you’ll be stopped in your tracks at the sight of their legendary whiskey wall.
-Just look up at the score board above the bar which has the number of bottles of whiskeys on their library shelves.
-It read 1,882 which put them at one of the largest whiskey lists in the country.
-That number also represents the year that the Arvada one room public schoolhouse was established (1882); it’s now the home of Schoolhouse libations.
+Just look up at the scoreboard above the bar which has the number of bottles of whiskeys on their library shelves.
+It read 1,882 which put them on one of the largest whiskey lists in the country.
+That number also represents the year that the Arvada one-room public schoolhouse was established (1882); it’s now the home of Schoolhouse libations.

 I learned that the most expensive 1 oz pour they had was $320 of Eagle Double Rare (only 299 bottles made in the world), and the least expensive pour is their well whiskey coming in at $3.
 I guess you can say they have something for everyone!
 I enjoyed my glass of Talisker Storm from Scotland, it had a peaty, smooth flavor and it was only about $13.

 As you take your time and sip your whiskey, you can’t help but be enthralled with the schoolhouse décor in the bar.
 It’s beyond clever, starting with the bar made of #2 pencils.
 The walls have old chalkboards on them, the ‘chandeliers’ are made of old school desks welded together, and the high-top bar tables have periodic table elements on them…but the secret is that when they are all pushed together into one large table they make up the entire periodic chart!